 Michael Lynton has re-upped in his dual role as chief executive of Sony Entertainment and chairman and chief executive of Sony Pictures Entertainment, the company said Tuesday.

 Kazuo Hirai, president and chief executive of Sony Corporation made the announcement.

 Under Lynton and co-chair Amy Pascal, Sony Pictures enjoyed its best performance ever at the worldwide box office in 2012, and ranked No. 1 in North American theatrical market share.
 The blockbuster James Bond movie "Skyfall" led the way, along with "Amazing Spider-Man," "Men in Black 3" and "Hotel Transylvania."

 Last year, Lynton was named chief executive of Sony Entertainment and given oversight of the company's global businesses.
 Those include Sony Music Entertainment, Sony/ATV Music Publishing and Sony Pictures.

-At Sony Music, led by Chief Executive Officer Doug Morris, increases in digital revenue and chart-topping performers like One Direction, Adele, Alicia Keys and Pink have driven growth.
-This past year, under the leadership of Chairman and Chief Executive Officer Martin Bandier, Sony/ATV took over the administration of EMI Publishing, making it the world’s foremost music publishing business.
+Artists like One Direction, Adele, Alicia Keys and Pink have driven increases in digital revenue over the past year at Sony Music, led by chief executive Doug Morris.
+Also last year, under the leadership of chairman and chief executive Martin Bandier, Sony/ATV took over the administration of EMI Publishing, making it the world's foremost music publishing business.

-Lynton commented, “I am grateful to work with some of the finest minds in the entertainment business, starting with my partner at Sony Pictures, Amy Pascal, as well as Doug Morris at Sony Music and Marty Bandier at Sony/ATV.
+"I am grateful to work with some of the finest minds in the entertainment business," Lynton said in a statement, "starting with my partner at Sony Pictures, Amy Pascal, as well as Doug Morris at Sony Music and Marty Bandier at Sony/ATV.
 They are the best in their fields, and together we will strive to bring the very best films, music and television shows to our growing, global audiences.